 Welcome to the website of the Montebello Unified School District Police Department.
 I hope the information contained within the site will help you become more familiar with our agency.
-As you review the website, please feel free to provide us with any constructive feedback you may have.

 The safety and security of students is our primary mission.
 As a specialized law enforcement agency dedicated to schools, we strive to provide an ideal environment in which quality learning can take place.
 In embracing a Community Oriented Policing philosophy, we encourage the active participation and input of school and community stakeholders.

 The department continually works to earn and maintain the public’s trust, through transparency and customer-focused service.
 Our employees appreciate the ideas, perspectives, and values of the diverse population they serve.
-With their steadfast dedication, and the support of the community, I know that we will accomplish our goal.

 On behalf of the men and women of the Montebello Unified School District Police Department, I thank you in advance for partnering with us, and allowing us to serve.

 Montebello Unified Police Department Introduces Cadet Training Program